-Nearly 100 years ago, in 1923, the art historian Georg Karl and der German philologist Curt von Faber du Faur founded the auction house in Munich.
-Active in the art and antiquarian book trade, they initially focused on the selling and auctioning of books in the Gärtnerplatz quarter, and later at Karolinenplatz Square.
+100 years ago, in 1923, the art historian Georg Karl and the Germanist Curt von Faber du Faur founded the auction house in Munich.
+The focus of the art and literature antiquarian is initially on book sales and auctions in the Gärtnerplatz district, later on Karolinenplatz.

+At the beginning of the new millennium, Karl & Faber experienced a change in management.
 In 2003, Dr. Rupert Keim and his family acquired the company.
-The main managing partner was Rupert Keim’s sister-in-law Nicola Keim.
-As a member of a German business family committed to promoting culture, art was a matter very close to her heart.
-The new management broadened the scope of the auctions with Contemporary Art and expanded the business network.
-Auction house representations were established at several other locations in Germany, as well as in Austria, Switzerland, Italy, Great Britain and the USA.
-At the same time, Dr. Rupert Keim carried on with the house tradition, conducting important auctions with great success.
+Keim’s sister-in-law Nicola Keim became the main shareholder.
+As a member of a culture-supporting German entrepreneurial family, art is very close to her heart.
+The new management expands the auction offer to include contemporary art and expands the company network.
+Representative offices are established at several locations in Germany as well as in Austria, Switzerland, Italy, Great Britain and the USA.
+At the same time, Dr. Rupert Keim continues the company’s tradition and successfully conducts important auctions.

-Today, KARL & FABER counts as one of the most dynamic auction houses in the entire D-A-CH-Region that encompasses Germany, Austria and Switzerland.
+Today, Karl & Faber is one of the most dynamic auction houses in the D-A-CH region.